danburonline/spatial-place/code/README.md

-# Demo Frontend
+# Demo Application

-This is the directory for the demo frontend demonstrating the use of the eye movement classifier in a 3D environment utilising [positional audio](https://wiki.mumble.info/wiki/Positional-Audio) for the [cocktail party effect](https://en.wikipedia.org/wiki/Cocktail_party_effect).
+This is the directory for the demo application demonstrating the use of the eye movement classifier in a 3D environment utilising [positional audio](https://wiki.mumble.info/wiki/Positional-Audio) for the [cocktail party effect](https://en.wikipedia.org/wiki/Cocktail_party_effect).

 ## Prerequisites